Where can I learn more about the Genetic Counseling Admissions Match system?

 What is the University of Michigan looking for in a successful candidate?

 We might be looking for you!
-We are looking for applicants who are balanced in their academic preparedness, have had an appropriate advocacy experience, and who can share some of themselves and their life experiences in responding to the essay questions.
+We are looking for applicants who are informed and passionate about the profession of genetic counseling, are academically prepared, have had an appropriate advocacy experience, and who can share some of themselves and their life experiences in responding to the essay questions.
 An applicant who is exceptionally strong in one area is not at any advantage, and a non-traditional academic experience is not a disadvantage.
 Returning and foreign students are welcomed.
 We do not require a minimum GPA.
 However, in the past successful applicants have generally had a GPA of 3.0 or higher.
 If you have questions about our admissions standards, please contact us.

 Whom should I ask to write letters of recommendation?